WWL-TV: News operation

 WWL-TV presently broadcasts 27 hours of locally produced newscasts each week (with 4 1/2 hours each weekday, 2 1/2 hours on Saturdays and two hours on Sundays).
-In addition, the station produces the half-hour sports highlight and discussion program 4th Down on 4, which airs Sunday nights at 10:35 p.m.
+In addition, the station produces the half-hour sports highlight and discussion program 4th Down on 4, which airs Sundays at 10:35 pm.
 The station also operates a Northshore bureau located on North Causeway Boulevard in suburban Mandeville.

 The station implemented the Eyewitness News format on February 26, 1968, having rebranded its newscasts from the Evening News title it had been using for the previous two years.
 WWL-TV has been the top-rated station among the New Orleans market's local newscasts for nearly 30 years, according to Nielsen Media Research.
 During the November 2007 sweeps period, the first major ratings period in New Orleans reported to Nielsen since Hurricane Katrina, the results affirmed that WWL-TV continued to lead its nearest competitors, WDSU and WVUE, by a wide margin.

 Tom Moore, Karen Gadbois, Lee Zurik and Dominic Massa accept an award for NOAH Housing Program Investigation at the 68th Annual Peabody Awards.

 In March 2006, WWL-TV began producing a half-hour newscast called I-News, featuring more in-depth reporting on topics important to viewers.
 The program also featured live interviews with local, state and national officials.
-The newscast aired weekday evenings on the station's website, WWLTV.com, after its 6 p.m. newscast and was rebroadcast on channel 4.
+The newscast aired weekday evenings on the station's website, WWLTV.com, after its 6 pm newscast and was rebroadcast on channel 4.
 (The webcast has since been canceled.)

-On June 4, 2007, WWL-TV began producing a half-hour prime time newscast each Monday through Friday evening at 9 p.m. for MyNetworkTV-affiliated sister station WUPL.
-Titled My54 Eyewitness News at 9, it was anchored by Lucy Bustamante and Mike Hoss—who also anchored the station's 10 p.m. newscast, Eyewitness News Nightwatch—until Bustamante departed WWL-TV for sister station WVEC in Norfolk on October 1, 2010.
-Bustamante was replaced by Karen Swensen—whom Bustamante replaced as evening co-anchor—as anchor of the 9 p.m. newscast on WUPL and the 10 p.m. newscast on channel 4 on February 24, 2011; in the interim, Hoss anchored the newscast on WUPL with a rotating series of co-anchors.
-The 9 p.m. newscast on WUPL was discontinued on April 26, 2013, as a result of consistently low ratings.
+On June 4, 2007, WWL-TV began producing a half-hour prime time newscast each Monday through Friday evening at 9 pm for MyNetworkTV-affiliated sister station WUPL.
+Titled My54 Eyewitness News at 9, it was anchored by Lucy Bustamante and Mike Hoss—who also anchored the station's 10 pm newscast, Eyewitness News Nightwatch—until Bustamante departed WWL-TV for sister station WVEC in Norfolk on October 1, 2010.
+Bustamante was replaced by Karen Swensen—whom Bustamante replaced as evening co-anchor—as anchor of the 9 pm newscast on WUPL and the 10 pm newscast on channel 4 on February 24, 2011; in the interim, Hoss anchored the newscast on WUPL with a rotating series of co-anchors.
+The 9 pm newscast on WUPL was discontinued on April 26, 2013, as a result of consistently low ratings.